jkczyz/rust-lightning/lightning-c-bindings/README.md

 There are a few gotchas around future changes to Rust-Lightning which the bindings may not support.
 These include:
  * Any trait method which returns a reference to a struct or inner variable cannot be called in parallel.
-This is due to the fact that such functions are mapped into a function which is called to get the return value, but then the return value is stored locally in the trait and a reference to that copy is returned.
+This is because such functions always return a local variable stored inside the trait, with a call through a function pointer to get the local variable set correctly.
 Such functions have comments describing the potential race conditions.

 **It is highly recommended that you test any code which relies on the C (or C++) bindings in valgrind, MemorySanitizer, or other similar tools to ensure correctness.**